How Does Pet Insurance Work?

 What pet insurance doesn’t cover

-Some pet insurance companies will consider certain bilateral conditions, like hip dysplasia, to be pre-existing if they occurred before the policy effective date.
+• Pre-existing conditions: Insurers usually won’t cover treatment for pre-existing conditions your pet has before your policy starts — unless it’s a curable condition of which your pet has been symptom-free for a certain amount of time.
+Some insurers consider bilateral conditions, like hip dysplasia, pre-existing if they occur before the policy’s effective date.
 AKC Pet Insurance is an exception — the company covers pre-existing conditions after a one-year waiting period.[2]

-Most pet insurance policies don’t cover procedures that aren’t medically necessary.
+• Cosmetic surgeries: Most pet insurance policies don’t cover procedures that aren’t medically necessary.
 These include cosmetic surgeries, such as declawing, tail docking, and ear cropping.[3]

 How much does pet insurance cost?